-- 4.1 Hipot Test Instrument A Hipot test instrument is a piece of equipment capable of supplying a range of DC test voltages appropriate for the materials under test with adjustable ramp rate and hold-time settings.
-The Hipot equipment shall have an adjustable threshold current setting. (see 5.2.4) The user shall ensure that the Hipot test instrument satisfies the original manufacturer's technical specifications. - 4.2 High Voltage Connections Contacts (conductor plates) apply the voltage from the Hipot test instrument to the test specimen's Top Imaged Foil and Bottom Foil (see Figure 1).
+4.1 HiPot Tester A HiPot tester is a piece of equipment capable of supplying a range of DC test voltages appropriate for the materials under test with adjustable ramp rate and hold-time settings.
+The HiPot equipment shall have an adjustable threshold current setting (see 5.4).
+The user shall be satisfied that the HiPot tester is in good working order.

+4.2 High Voltage Connections Contacts (conductor plates) apply the voltage from the HiPot equipment to the test specimen's Top Imaged Foil and Bottom Foil (see Figure 1).
 These contacts should not contain sharp points that could damage either the copper foil or the dielectric layers of the test specimens.